leapcode/soledad/client/changes/next-changelog.rst

 - Refactor bootstrap to remove shared db lock.
 - `#1236 <https://leap.se/code/issues/1236>`_: Description of the new feature corresponding with issue #1236.
 - Some change without issue number.
+- Removed multiprocessing from encdecpool with some extra refactoring.

 Known Issues
 ~~~~~~~~~~~~